HuJK/Cloud9-hub/README.md

 # Cloud9 Hub
-Simple hub page for Cloud9 SDK.
-Each user has one workspace, authenticate with linux pam module.
+Simple hub page for [https://github.com/c9/core](Cloud9 SDK) for multiuser.

-This is an nginx reverse proxy config which will try to authenticate user:password with linux pam module ,and try to execute command to spawn a cloud9 workspace by that user, and then proxy_pass to it.

-## Usage:
-Login with your **linux account** and password.
-It use linux pam module directly.
+Each user has one workspace, login with your **linux account** and password.

 If you want add user, type ```sudo adduser``` in command line.
 Make sure you are a sudoer.

+## What is this
+This is an nginx reverse proxy config which will try to authenticate user:password with linux pam module ,and try to execute command to spawn a cloud9 workspace by that user, and then proxy_pass to it.

 ## Script install for Ubuntu 18.04
 **Warning:** This script will reinstall your nginx and npm.